hotosm/ActivationCurriculum/public-relations-role/how-hot-communicates.md

 ### Text Chat

-HOT uses the [comparison of clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) for every operated system.
+HOT still uses the [comparison of clients](https://en.wikipedia.org/wiki/Comparison_of_Internet_Relay_Chat_clients) for every operated system.
 HOT is at irc://irc.oftc.net/hot or irc://irc.oftc.net \#hot depending on your client.
+However, we now use our Slack more for generally text (and voice) platform.
+Head to [Slack.hotosm.org](Slack.hotosm.org) to sign up.

 ### Voice Chat